- 24 June 2026

 Interviewer:

-Allan Tan, Group Editor-in-Chief, CXOCIETY
+Allan Tan, Group Editor-in-Chief, Cxociety

 Morning Coffee Break & Networking

-Panel Discussion: Embedding AI-Driven Continuous Improvement in Business Operations
+Fireside Chat: Embedding AI-Driven Continuous Improvement in Business Operations

 How can organisations move past initial AI adoption to establish AI-powered continuous improvement cycles that iteratively enhance processes, customer experience, and operational efficiency?
 We will examine best practices for creating sustainable AI value through feedback loops and overcoming organisational inertia, thereby delivering ongoing, measurable business impact beyond pilots and experiments.